jonaseck2/kubernetes-labs/lab2/node.js/README.md

 ### Test the solution

-1. Curl or brows to your external IP
+1. Curl or browse to your external IP

     ```sh
     curl http://104.40.228.99/nodejs